Planning Your Visit to Ireland? Take a Walking Tour of Tara with Treasa

 For the first hour of the tour, Treasa led us around various interesting features of the site, sharing its archaeology, history and legends.
 But the best was yet to come.

-The second hour focussed on the spirituality of the site, and Treasa led us in several guided meditations.
+The second hour focused on the spirituality of the site, and Treasa led us in several guided meditations.
 With the mist swirling around me, I closed my eyes, listened to her soothing voice, felt the wind gently buffeting my face like breath, and whispering in the long grass, and felt I had connected with the site in a way I never had previously.

 Thank you, Treasa, for an unforgettable experience. 💗